railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 just created.

 .. figure::  images/menu_access.png
-   :scale: 75
+   :scale: 55
    :align: center

    *Groups that have access to the Warehouse menu*

-Save the user, then go into the menu :menuselection:`Administration --> Customization --> User Interface --> Menu Items` to get a list of menus.
+Save the user, then go into the menu :menuselection:`Settings --> Technical --> User Interface --> Menu Items` to get a list of menus.
 Filter this list using the search field :guilabel:`Menu` to get the :menuselection:`Warehouse` menu item.
 In the form describing the menu, add \ ``Stock1`` \ into the :guilabel:`Groups` field.
 From now on, only members of the \ ``Warehouse / Manager`` \, \ ``Warehouse / User`` \ and \ ``Stock1`` \ group will be able to see